Whai123/Twealth/replit.md

 # Overview

 Twealth is a full-stack web application designed for comprehensive schedule management, financial tracking, and goal setting.
 It provides a unified platform for personal and collaborative financial organization, offering CFO-level AI financial advice with specialized cryptocurrency features and de-dollarization insights, all within an intuitive and globally accessible interface.
+The project aims to provide an advanced, market-ready product with a "big tech company" aesthetic and professional user experience.

 # User Preferences